 The tilt-head, which is included on the original KitchenAid stand mixer, is usually featured on the less expensive mixer models.
 It is shorter in height and is lighter, but its key feature is that it allows the head to tilt all the way back in order to remove the bowl or scrape the sides without having to remove the attachments.
 However, since the tilt-head models are a bit less powerful than their sister mixers that feature the bowl-lift, they work better with smaller quantities.

-Available in a stunning and wide array of colors, KitchenAid’s Artisan collection is also of the tilt-head variety of mixer.
+Available in a stunning and wide array of colors (though Macy’s currently only has classic red and metallic silver in stock at this sale price), KitchenAid’s Artisan collection is also of the tilt-head variety of mixer.
 This mixer includes a glass bowl with measurement markings and the ability to make dough for more than nine dozen cookies at a clip.
 Additionally, this mixer also comes with a coated flat beater, coated dough hook, and a six-wire whip.
-This line is also available in mini sizes for small-space living.See It
+This line is also available in mini sizes for small-space living.Buy Now

 A polished 4.5-quart stainless steel mixing bowl and comfortable handle are just two of the features of the KitchenAid Ultra Power Plus Series.
 The bowl, according to KitchenAid, is dishwasher safe for easy cleanup.
-It also comes with the company’s 59-point planetary mixing action for thorough ingredient incorporation and has the tilt-head feature.See It
+It also comes with the company’s 59-point planetary mixing action for thorough ingredient incorporation and has the tilt-head feature.Buy Now

 Also of the tilt-head variety, this 325-watt stand mixer is great for everyday mixing recipes.
 The Architect Series also comes equipped with the company’s planetary mixing action, which causes the beater to spiral within the bowl for efficient, thorough mixing.
-Colors included in this line include pistachio matte, grenadine, and cocoa silver.See It
+Colors included in this line include pistachio matte, grenadine, and cocoa silver.Buy Now

 A bit heftier are the bowl-lift models.
 These models are perfect for bigger batches and heartier doughs, as they are more powerful and can handle more volume.
 However, unlike the tilt-head models, you will need to remove the attachments to scrape the sides or remove the bowl because the mixer’s head is stationary.

-With more than 20 colors in the series, there is something for every décor scheme with KitchenAid’s Pro 600 Series.
+With more than 20 colors in the series (currently out of stock on the KitchenAid site, but you can snag the slightly smaller 500 series 5-quart bowl lift mixer for $270 off at Best Buy for Black Friday), there is something for every décor scheme with KitchenAid’s Pro 600 Series.
 The line is a bowl-lift stand and does not have the tilt-head option.
 However, what it does have is the ability to whip up batter for more than 13 dozen cookies at a time.
 This line features a stainless steel bowl and comes with the coated flat beater, the coated Powerknead spiral dough hook, and a wire whip.
-This line also comes in a Design Series as well, which features a glass bowl with markings instead of the stainless steel bowl.See It
+This line also comes in a Design Series as well, which features a glass bowl with markings instead of the stainless steel bowl.Buy Now

 Available in onyx black, empire red, and silver, the KitchenAid Professional 5 Plus Series is perfect for the cookie connoisseur, as it can hold and mix enough dough for 10 dozen cookies at once.
 It is one of the company’s lift stand mixers, so the bowl is lifted with the help of the mixer’s arms.
-However, the stand does not have the tilt-head feature.See It
+However, the stand does not have the tilt-head feature.Buy Now

 Available with an eight-quart mixing bowl, the NSF-certified commercial series of KitchenAid mixers has a 1.3-horsepower motor.
 A 10-speed slide control and a professional bowl-lift design rounds out the package.
-It also comes with a two-year replacement warranty, the company notes.See It
+It also comes with a two-year replacement warranty, the company notes.Buy Now